Madrid in 2 Days: everything you need to know

 Prado National Museum| ©Hellotickets

-Book your ticket for the Prado Museum
+Book your ticket to the Prado Museum

-Book an electric bike tour in Madrid
+Book an electric bike tour of Madrid

 Don't miss the Royal Palace